nextflow-io/training/docs/nf_customize/03_execution.md

 <truncated>
 ```

-Fortunately, nf-core pipelines come packed with directives for containers and environments that can be flexibly enabled using profiles for running the pipelines using different software (e.g., `docker`, `singularity`, and `conda`).
+Fortunately, nf-core pipelines come packed with directives for containers and environments that can be flexibly enabled using profiles for different software (e.g., `docker`, `singularity`, and `conda`).

-In Gitpod, you can need to add the `singularity` profile to your execution command and Nextflow will download and enable Singularity software images to run each process.
+In Gitpod, you can add the `singularity` profile to your execution command and Nextflow will download and enable Singularity software images to run each process.

+!!! note "Multiple config files"

+    Multiple profiles can be included at execution by separating them with a comma (`,`).

 !!! question "Exercise"